-Visitors who are taking part in organized, scheduled social activities or who participate in community education and other non-academic credit classes are welcome and encouraged to utilize the Aultman College campus.
+Visitors who are taking part in an Aultman College organized, scheduled social activities are welcome and encouraged to utilize the Aultman College campus.

 Employees and students may invite family members and friends to events/activities that are specified as family oriented.
-Should questions arise about the appropriateness of inviting family and friends to campus events/activities, the campus coordinator and Dean of Student Success will have final say in their respective areas.
+Should questions arise about the appropriateness of inviting family and friends to campus events/activities, the student success services coordinator and the campus coordinator will have final say in their respective areas.